20BCE2353/Smart-Attendance-System-Using-Face-Recognition/README.md

 **Real-time Attendance:** With real-time face recognition, the system can instantly recognize and mark the attendance of individuals as they enter the designated area.

 **Multi-face Detection:** The system can detect and recognize multiple faces simultaneously, allowing for efficient attendance tracking of a group of individuals.
-The Database format used in the '.csv' format file

 **Database Management:** The system maintains a secure database to store face templates and attendance records.
-It ensures data privacy and enables easy retrieval of attendance data for reporting and analysis.
+It ensures data privacy and enables easy retrieval of attendance data for reporting and analysis.The Database format used in the '.csv' format file.

 **User-friendly Interface:** The system provides an intuitive and user-friendly interface for administrators and users.
 It allows for easy registration of individuals, monitoring of attendance, and generation of reports.